Declan-Stockdale-Garbutt/kilterboard_climbs/README.md

 ## Future
-- Extract all holds inot some form of database
+- Extract all holds into some form of database
 - Use that to train new climbs
 - Apply similar MoonBoard technique to validate climbs
 - Create website for users to create climbs